ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

       - ./api/scripts/:/docker-entrypoint-initdb.d/
 ```

 The script only runs if a backup doesn't exist.
-That way, when you make a dump of the backup, (which is automatically placed in the `api/scripts` directory), if we were to remove the database volume and start over, the next time around, the `create-db.sh` would not run and only the backup would be picked up.
+That way, when you make a dump of the backup, (which is automatically placed in the `api/scripts` directory), if we were to remove the database volume and start over, the next time around, `create-db.sh` will not run and only the backup would be used.

 # Debugging A Go API